CSCI-442-Mines/project-5-starter/README.rst

 the system.

-This project must be implemented in C++, and it must execute correctly on Isengard.
+This project must be implemented in C++, and it must execute correctly on Isengard although feel free to develop on your local machine!

-Deliverables
+2) Deliverables
 ============

-Deliverable 1
+2.1) Deliverable 1
 -------------

 -  All unit tests in the starter code pass when running ``make test``.

+2.2.)
 Deliverable 2
 -------------

 -  All functionality from Deliverable 1